port-labs/port-docs/docs/tutorials/search-in-port.md

 # Search In Port

-The Port API comes with a built-in search route that allows you to quickly and easily find what you're looking for in the Service Catalog.
+Port’s API comes with a built-in search route that allows you to navigate your Service Catalog with ease.

-Using the search route, you can search for Entities using various filters and rules.
+Using the search route’s filters and rules, you can search different Entities.

 ## Search basics

-Search in Port is performed by writing simple querying rules which can be combined together to construct a more complex and precise query.
+Search in Port is performed by writing simple querying rules which can be combined together to form a more complex and precise query.

-The base search route is `https://api.getport.io/entities/search`, it receives `HTTP POST` requests.
+The base search route is `https://api.getport.io/v1/entities/search`, it receives `HTTP POST` requests.

 ## Search request

-A search request defines the logical relation between the different search rules, and contains a list search rules used to match and filter entities.

-Each search request is represented by a **JSON object**, as shown in the following section:
+A search request defines the logical Relation between different search rules, and contains filters and rules to find suitable Entities.
+Each search request is represented by a `JSON object`, as shown in the following section:

 ```json showLineNumbers
 {